kmorfeq/Recommendations-with-IBM/README.md

 I aim in my capstone to built a recommendation engine to recommend articles for users, either new users or existings.
 And part of the project, I'll answer the following 2 questions:

-  1. What are the top 10 most read articles
+  1. What are the top 10 most read articles?
-  2. What are the recommended articles for new users
+  2. What are the recommended articles for new users?
+  3. What are the recommended articles for an existing user based on articles read by the user?

 ## Problem Solving Strategy